-This course is an online class.
+This course is a web enhanced class.
 This means that you must regularly login to Moodle.
 The traditional aspects of the course revolve around reading, assignments, activities, discussions, and participation.
-The activities and discussions will highlight the reading materials, elaborate on assignments, and prepare you for the Course Examination.
+The activities, lectures, and discussions will highlight the reading materials, elaborate on assignments, and prepare you for the Course Examination.

-This course is designed to develop your understanding of, and ability to use, interpersonal communication skills, based on this the format is one that is impossible to attain a passing grade without a consistent demonstration of organization, efficiency, and promptness.
-In other words, you must participate in activities and forums, do the reading, and complete assignments in accordance with the prescribed schedule.
+This course is designed to develop your understanding of, and ability to use, public speaking skills, based on this the format is one that is impossible to attain a passing grade without a consistent demonstration of organization, efficiency, and promptness.
+In other words, you must participate in activities and forums, do the reading, give presentations, submit a journal, and complete the course exam in accordance with the prescribed schedule.
+This coursework will all be graded.
+In addition to completing the aforementioned, you are expected to regularly participate in in class activities in accordance with the prescribed schedule.